IlliaRohalskyi/databricks-azure-platform/README.md

 - A small synthetic sensor dataset is generated locally and uploaded to ADLS.
 - The repository uses a repeatable deploy script.

-This repository is designed to prove you can build, deploy, and explain a real cloud data pipeline.

 ## What This Project Demonstrates

 - Infrastructure as code with Terraform.